What writers actually do with TextAdventure

-Creating character-driven stories with rich prose and emotional depth.
+For character-driven stories where prose and emotional depth matter most.

 Show character emotions through actions

-Use physical actions, dialogue, and setting to reveal character feelings rather than stating them directly.
+Use physical actions, dialogue, and setting to reveal feelings instead of naming them.

 Use all five senses in descriptions